ifstudies/dec_msmaps/index.md

 #### [Sample IFS-branded table](tables/state_ifs_branded_table.html)

+## Maps and tables that show grouped deserts and oases

-## Analyses of the top 10 grouped deserts and oases (in terms of the % of adults aged 15-64 who are married) by householders aged 15-64
+### Analyses of the top 10 grouped deserts and oases (in terms of the % of adults aged 15-64 who are married) by householders aged 15-64

 To create these analyses, I first grouped desert and oasis tracts together, then determined which of these grouped tracts had the highest numbers of householders aged 15-64.
 (Note: the population values shown within these maps and tables represent the number of householders aged 15-64, rather than the total number of adults, or unmarried individuals, within that age range.)